mikewacker/age-verification/README.md

 Let's address this talking point: ...but kids will find ways to bypass age verification.

-That statement is technically true, but practically useless.
+That statement is technically correct, but practically useless.
 Is it a mere 0.5% of kids that bypass age verification, or is it 50%?

 We certainly do not need five 9s here, and we may not even need one 9.